If you build it, they will come . . .

 So not a very crowded field at the moment, and unless SailGP builds them a boat and there are enough sailors from other nations (preferably with their own backers) looking for an income from sailing, there can be no growth.

-But according to SailGP and its hyper active PR videos, a very precise 133,244 (average 26,648) turned up per event – although these figures seem to include anyone who was in the vacinity.
-And Cowes will have had an economic impact of US$23 million for its two day event.
+But according to SailGP and its hyper active PR videos, a very precise 133,244 audience – an average of 26,648 per event – turned up, although these figures seem to include anyone who was in the vacinity.

+And Cowes will have had an economic impact of a handy US$23 million for its two day event!

 The numbers for media platforms go through the roof – 1.8 Billion – but whether that is anyone who had the platform or those who actually bothered to track down the event and view it is not clarified.